misiektoja/spotify_profile_monitor/README.md

   <img src="https://img.shields.io/badge/maintenance-active-brightgreen?style=flat-square" alt="Maintenance" />
 </p>

-Powerful Spotify tool for real-time tracking of profile changes, playlist updates, follower growth, collaborators and more - delivered straight to your terminal or inbox.
+Powerful Spotify tool for real-time tracking of profile changes, playlist updates, follower growth, collaborators and more - delivered straight to your terminal, inbox or webhook.

 <a id="-quick-install"></a>
 ### 🚀 Quick Install